NixOS/nixos-weekly/content/2017/06-i-never-wished-a-man-dead.rst

   The Augsburger Linux Infotag is a one-day conference with about 20 lectures and 9 workshops on Linux, open source software and the digital society.
   Admission is free.
-We are there with a stand to NixOS represented :-)
+We are representing NixOS with a booth at the conference.

 .. _`Augsburger Linux-Infotag`: https://www.meetup.com/Munich-NixOS-Meetup/events/239077440/